carrot-kpi/defillama-oracle/packages/contracts/CONTRIBUTING.md

   value for production deployments.
 - `ETHERSCAN_API_KEY`: the Etherscan (or Blockscout) API key used to verify contracts.
-- `VERIFIER_URL`: the Etherscan pr Blockscout API URL that will be used to verify contracts.
+- `VERIFIER_URL`: the Etherscan or Blockscout API URL that will be used to verify contracts.

 Once you have one instance of this file for each network you're interested in